http://www.altenergymag.com/news_detail.php?pr_id=1204

 for heating a space with a space heater that is attractive and

-a home without requiring the central heating system to heat the
+or a home without requiring the central heating system to heat

-entire home or building to a high temperature.
-This can reduce the
+the entire home or building to a high temperature.
+This can

-overall heating cost because one room or a couple of rooms may be
+reduce the overall heating cost because one room or a couple of

-are also popular because they are portable, are generally
+Fahrenheit.
+Space heaters are also popular because they are

 [0005] Space heaters are generally a rectangular-shaped box made

-that are heated with electricity to warm air passing through the
+coils that are heated with electricity to warm air passing

-coils.
-A fan is generally used to push more air through the coils
+through the coils.
+A fan is generally used to push more air

 [0006] The present invention provides a system, apparatus, and